-Silvery color a little bit of hint of yellow on it and it’s a quite a textured finish the 3 by 2 aspect ratio makes it a little bit deeper than the average laptop and a little bit deeper than the 16 by 10 aspect ratio regular x1 yoga from Lenovo obviously it’s a ThinkPad.
+Silvery colour a little bit of hint of yellow on it and it’s a quite a textured finish the 3 by 2 aspect ratio makes it a little bit deeper than the average laptop and a little bit deeper than the 16 by 10 aspect ratio regular x1 yoga from Lenovo it’s a ThinkPad.

-Because god forbid your cat actually starts playing with keyboard right human presence detection anyway you can disable this if you want to or you can leave it on and also knows when you walk up to and it can use the facial recognition windows hello IR camera to unlock it automatically and that part actually is pretty cool and there is a thing shutter on there for privacy.
+Because god forbid your cat starts playing with the keyboard right human presence detection anyway you can disable this if you want to or you can leave it on and also knows when you walk up to and it can use the facial recognition windows hello IR camera to unlock it automatically and that part is pretty cool and there is a thing shutter on there for privacy.

-But I can’t say that I really like it mostly because if you are doing things like click dragging where you’re keeping your thumb down and where the mouse button area is at the lower track bit it often doesn’t want to move and it catches on too late.
+But I can’t say that I really like it mostly because if you are doing things like click-dragging where you’re keeping your thumb down and where the mouse button area is at the lower track bit it often doesn’t want to move and it catches on too late.